Asherman syndrome is the formation of scar tissue in the uterine cavity. The problem most often develops after uterine surgery.

 - Blood tests to detect tuberculosis or schistosomiasis

 Treatment involves surgery to cut and remove the adhesions or scar tissue.
-This can most often be done with hysteroscopy, which uses small instruments and a camera placed into the uterus through the cervix.
+This can most often be done with hysteroscopy.
+This uses small instruments and a camera placed into the uterus through the cervix.

 After scar tissue is removed, the uterine cavity must be kept open while it heals to prevent adhesions from returning.
 Your health care provider may place a small balloon inside the uterus for several days.
 You may also need to take estrogen while the uterine lining heals.